strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_backlog.rst

 - What to do with web content going out of sync with the server/file system state?

-- Issue when adding a sibling section from a nested section.
+- Issue when adding a child section from a nested section.
+The child section appears right after the nested section, not after its farthest descendant child.

 - ReqIF: